Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ## Force BASIC key attestation
 Google now enforces the use of hardware backed key attestation on devices that has the necessary hardware (all devices that shipped with Android 8+ and even some older devices).
 Up until mid January 2021 you could work around this by changing the model props to something other than the actual device.
-No more...
+This might still be necessary, and can be done with this feature of the module, but you most likely also need to trick keystore further than that.

-There is a fix though. @kdrag0n over on XDA Developers have a Magsk module that will trick keystore into thinking that the hardware isn't available and this will then force basic attestation.
+@kdrag0n over on XDA Developers have a Magsk module that will trick keystore into thinking that the hardware isn't available and this will then force basic attestation.
 You can find that module together with details on how it works here: https://forum.xda-developers.com/t/magisk-module-universal-safetynet-fix-1-1-0.4217823/

+These two things in combination might be required to pass CTS.

+If you aren't successful in passing CTS by changing the model, you could try using the Xposed (although it is recommended to use LSPosed if you want to have the best chance of passing SafetyNet) module XprivacyLua and restrict Google Play Services.
+Instructions on how to install LSPosed and XprivacyLua and how to use that module can be found with a simple web search, I won't cover that here.

+This feature of the module has nothing to do with the device fingerprint, but uses the included fingerprints list to find the necessary value to use for the `ro.product.model` prop (and related props).

+As long as Google doesn't roll out hardware based key attestation universally, it seems like we can fool SafetyNet into using the basic attestation by changing the `ro.product.model` prop (to pass the CTS profile check even with an unlocked bootloader).
+The module scripts will also alter related partition specific props (odm, product, system, vendor and system_ext) to match, if they are available.
+Thank you to @Displax over at XDA for finding this: https://forum.xda-developers.com/showpost.php?p=83028387&postcount=40658

+The prefered method is to pick a device manually from the list of devices (based on the module fingerprints list) or set your own custom value.
+Do NOT pick your own device, instead try a device that is as close to your actual device as possible.
+The closer it is to your actual device the less is the likelyhood that things will stop working as a result of the model prop change.

+It is also possible to use a custom value, if that's what you prefer.

+If a device isn't picked from the list or a custom value entered, this feature will by default use an old devices model prop value, based on your device or currently set fingerprint, to make sure that it is recognised as a device without the necessary hardware (picked from the available devices in the module fingerprints list).
+Using an actual model value from an old device may also help with keeping OEM specific features working (like the Samsung Galaxy Store).
+If device/OEM specific features still doesn't work after activating this option, or your device is otherwise behaving strangely, try picking a device manually from the included list (see below).
+If no model prop value from an old enough device is available, the value from `ro.product.device` will be used instead.

+Note that using the [Device simulation](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf/blob/master/README.md#device-simulation) feature to simulate `ro.product.model` (and related props) will be disabled when this feature is enabled (all other simiulation props will still work though).
+It is also worth noting that using the [Device simulation](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf/blob/master/README.md#device-simulation) feature to change ro.product.model will also force a basic key attestation.

 ## Device simulation